 Direct Mail Marketing Best Practices

 There is no denying the fact that digital media has completely changed the marketing landscape.
-Businesses now have a wonderful opportunity of connecting with their potential and existing clients through emails, social media, paid ads on search engines and more.
-However, the emergence of digital media hasn’t dented the effectiveness of direct mails.
+However, businesses now have a wonderful opportunity of connecting with their potential and existing clients.
+This could be through emails, social media, paid ads on search engines and more.
+On the other hand, the emergence of digital media hasn’t dented the effectiveness of direct mails.
 In fact, as many successful marketers will tell you, without an effective direct mail marketing practice, your marketing strategy is incomplete.

-The marketing industry is fiercely competitive as a result of which most consumers are inundated with calls, text messages, emails and direct mail from myriad sources.
-To increase the likelihood that your marketing material is read or opened in the first place, it’s important to stand out from the clutter.
-There are different strategies that you can employ to create an effective best practice direct mail marketing campaign; let’s take a look at the top 10 tips.
+The marketing industry is fiercely competitive.
+As a result of which most consumers are inundated with calls, text messages, emails and direct mail from myriad sources.
+Therefore, to increase the likelihood that your marketing material is read or opened in the first place, it’s important to stand out from the clutter.
+So there are different strategies that you can employ to create an effective and successful direct mail marketing campaign; let’s take a look at the top 10 tips.

 If you want to increase the probability of your mail being opened and read by your target audience, it’s important to create copy that stands out from the rest.
-You can employ the help of professional designers and copywriters to create attractive, appealing direct mail content to grab the attention of your target audience.
-You can also make you mailers lumpy as it raises the curiosity of consumers and they become eager to find out what’s inside it.
+You can employ the help of professional designers and copywriters.
+And they can create attractive, appealing direct mail content to grab the attention of your target audience.
+You can also make you mailers lumpy as it raises the curiosity of consumers, and they become eager to find out what’s inside it.

-To increase the effectiveness of your mailers, include a promotional product, such as a pen.
+To increase the effectiveness of your direct mail marketing, include a promotional product, such as a pen.
 This will help you create a positive perception of your brand in the minds of your target audience.
-Also, including something useful in your mail will increase the anticipation of your audience and they will look forward to your mailers the next time around.
+Also, including something useful in your mail will increase the anticipation of your audience, and they will look forward to your mailers the next time around.

-You may be using traditional paper (mass and/or trade print) advertising, but that does not mean you can’t integrate this into your online marketing campaigns.
-Not only should you provide a link to your website in your direct mail piece, but you can also provide an incentive to do so, such as a coupon placed on a specific page that the URL links to.
+You may be using traditional paper (mass and/or trade print) advertising.
+But that does not mean you can’t integrate this into your online marketing campaigns.
+Not only should you provide a link to your website in your direct mail piece.
+But you can also provide an incentive to do so.
+For example, a coupon placed on a specific page that the URL links to.
 This page can also include a sign-up form for your email mailing list, offering future company news, coupons, and discounts.
-Keep in mind modern consumers are more likely to find your company through online searches.
-Anything you put in print advertising can be duplicated and placed online, to reach a different audience.
+Likewise, keep in mind modern consumers are more likely to find your company through online searches.
+In addition, anything you put in print advertising can be duplicated and placed online, to reach a different audience.

-Take the time to study and learn about your target customer, and then customize your message with offers and information that would appeal specifically to them – right down to the packaging.
-Your content should directly address their needs, desires, and concerns.
-You can even further segment your recipients and send different pieces (with adjusted content) based on each segment.
-Don’t forget to include a powerful and compelling call to action, as well as an easy way to get more information and/or contact you.
+Take the time to study and learn about your target customer.
+Then customize your message with offers and information that would appeal specifically to them – right down to the packaging.
+Therefore, your content should directly address their needs, desires, and concerns.
+Furthermore, you can even segment your recipients further.
+And send different pieces (with adjusted content) based on each segment.
+However, don’t forget to include a powerful and compelling call to action.
+As well as an easy way to get more information and/or contact you.

-With email marketing, you are limited solely to a single sentence in the subject line, and no matter how strong your headline, it’s possible that it will be viewed as spam and end up never being seen.
-In a print advertisement, you can incorporate eye-catching logos or pictures, or use your company’s colours to make the piece stand out – all visible with one glance.
-A compelling message and graphics makes it less likely that your ad will end up in a recycling bin.
+With email marketing, you are limited solely to a single sentence in the subject line.
+But no matter how strong your headline, it’s possible that it will be viewed as spam and end up never being seen.
+However, in a print advertisement, you can incorporate eye-catching logos or pictures.
+As well as using your company’s colours to make the piece stand out – all visible with one glance.
+Therefore, a compelling message and graphics makes it less likely that your ad will end up in a recycling bin.